1ah-mtx/todo-task/README.md

 client/templates/calendar.js

-  * Alternate calander view using FullCalendar impemented in in blaze template with Tracker
+  * Alternate calander view using FullCalendar in a blaze template with Tracker

 ### To run